“My throat hurts” is one of the most common stressful situations for a singer to experience, especially with a performance just around the corner.

 If you are doing a solo performance, make sure it is in a key that fits your vocal range.
 Any song you sing should allow you to use a good mix of your chest voice, head voice, and sometimes falsetto.
 Even professional singers have a preferred key.

 Also, every voice has certain money notes, where the shape of your face, vocal cords, resonators, articulators, and air pressure come together on certain pitches and maximize tone on particular notes.
-A coach should be able to help you with this.
+A coach should be able to help you identify these notes.

 Stretching your voice is a good thing as long as it’s done properly.
-(Utilizing singing lessons is one path to explore that could help you.)
 However, it is important to know your limits.
 Using proper technique is much more important to a good performance than having a four-octave range.

-Also, remember that effective methodology coordinates the voice towards high notes and alleviates a stretching feeling in the throat.
+Remember, an effective methodology coordinates the voice towards high notes and alleviates that stretching feeling in the throat.

-Many people scoff at the idea that your posture affects your performance.
+Many people scoff at the idea that your posture affects your vocal performance.
 The truth is, it does!
-Singers, especially, will experience better breath control (consequently giving you enough air), be able to produce sound with less effort, and have increased control over their soft palate just by standing or sitting correctly.
+Singers will experience better breath control and be able to produce sound with less effort by simply standing or sitting correctly.

 And please, see a chiropractor and/or massage therapist.
 I have benefitted greatly in my ability to maintain good posture with each visit.
 And I ALWAYS sing better after a visit.
 Plus, if you have a tight or kinked neck, an adjustment can bring immediate relief!